29 Jun 2020

 According to Investopedia, “a special purpose vehicle, also called a special purpose entity (SPE), is a subsidiary created by a parent company to isolate financial risk.
 Its legal status as a separate company makes its obligations secure even if the parent company goes bankrupt.”
 An SPV can be used by people investing in buy-to-let properties.

-To find out about the benefits and drawbacks of limited company buy-to-let mortgages, we’d always recommend speaking to a tax specialist.
+We'd always recommend speaking to a tax specialist to find out about the benefits and drawbacks of limited company buy-to-let mortgages.

 Sign up for the best of Funding Options sent straight to your inbox.